Cancer Screening Guidelines

 Skin Cancer

 In the United States, about 1 million Americans are diagnosed with skin cancer each year, according to the Centers for Disease Control and Prevention.
-The leading cause of skin cancer is ultraviolet (UV) radiation from the sun.
+The main cause of skin cancer is ultraviolet (UV) radiation from the sun.
 Other sources of UV radiation include sunlamps and tanning beds.

 Screening: Doctor's exam